Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Bruce, placing the area among the bottom 25% of areas assessed nationally

-According to AreaSearch's latest quarterly estimate, Bruce is expected to grow by 2744 residents by 2041.
-If current development rates continue, housing supply may struggle to keep pace with population growth, potentially leading to increased buyer competition and supporting price increases.
+Bruce has approximately 15824 people per dwelling approval, indicating a stable market.
+According to AreaSearch's latest quarterly estimate, Bruce is projected to add 2744 residents by 2041.
+If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development